Omaha Beach: Aftermath

 Today at Omaha jagged remains of the harbor can be seen at low tide.
 The shingle bank is no longer there, cleared by engineers in the days following D-Day to facilitate the landing of supplies.
 The beachfront is more built-up and the beach road extended, villages have grown and merged, but the geography of the beach remains as it was and the remains of the coastal defenses can still be visited.
 At the top of the bluff overlooking Omaha near Colleville is the American cemetery.
 (Note: British servicemen who died on Omaha Beach were exhumed from their initial graves in US war cemeteries and reinterred in the Bayeux war cemetery.
 These "grave concentrations" typically occurred late in 1944.
 See the cited reference for an example of this.)
-In 1988, particles of shrapnel, as well as glass and iron beads resulting from munitions explosions were found in the sand of the beach, and the study of them estimated that those particles would remain in the sand of the beach for one to two centuries.
+Particles of metal making up approximately 0.18% of the sand of the beach have been identified at Omaha, as well as glass and iron beads.
+This may represent the remains of military activity on the beach, although other non-military sources have not been ruled out.